Brighton and Hove – All Saints, Wilbury Road, Hove

 Pulpit: Elaborately carved stone and probably by N Hitch who did so many of the fittings (see below for those that are documented).

 Reredos: Tall and carved and centred on a representation of the Crucified Christ.
-It was carved by N Hitch (www.BritishListedBuildings.co.uk), as probably was much of the other carved work in the church – see below for the throne and sedilia etc, which certainly were.
+It was carved by N Hitch (www.BritishListedBuildings.co.uk).

 Screens: (to south chapel) Wooden side screens, dating from after World War I.